14.9. Development command-line tools¶

 present) (default: /path/to/user/dev/qt_local_build)

---no_build_qt Only run Qt configure, don't build Qt (default: True)
+--configure_qt_only Only run Qt configure, don't build Qt (default: False)

 --nparallel NPARALLEL